snowcoders/sortier/README.md

 Configuring your options
 ```
 {
+  isHelpMode: false | true,                    // Default "false".
+If true, prints out lines that sortier doesn't know how to handle so you can open Github issues about them
   sortImportDeclarations: {
     orderBy: "source" | "first_specifier",     // Default "source".
 Source is the module path the import is from, first specifier is the first imported item name
   },
-  isHelpMode: false | true                    // Default "false".
-If true, prints out lines that sortier doesn't know how to handle so you can open Github issues about them
+  parser?: "flow" | "typescript"               // Default undefined.
+The parser to use.
+If undefined, sortier will determine the parser to use based on the file extension
 }
 ```